silvasouzaadriano/rocketseatstarter/curso-es6/README.md

 ### On package.json file, setup a script called dev with the following sintaxe:

+    //Using babel that create the bundle.js
     "scripts": {
       "dev": "babel ./main.js -o ./bundle.js -w"
     }

+    //Using webpack as server and also for production deploy (on this case the bundle.js file is created)

+    "scripts": {
+      "dev": "webpack-dev-server --mode=development",
+      "build": "webpack --mode=development"
+    }

     Note that the attribute -w was added to babel recreate automatically the bundle.js, once main.js changed.
 After change the package.json file, in a separetely terminal, the command yarn dev must be ran in order to start the process.
+For webpack the reload is automatically.

     Also, always when a new dependency is installed and it is configured on package.json file, the terminal must be stopped (Control + C) and restarted running the yarn dev command again.

 ### Create a HTML(i.e: index.html) and add a tag SCRIPT with SRC for bundle.js

     i.e: <script src="./bundle.js"></script>

+### For when using webpack functionality

+    Create a folder called src and move the main.js to this folder Create a folder called publich and move the index.html to this folder